Close

 Universal considerations

 1. Body language.
-Face the camera with your head and your body, with your body language being open.
+Face the audience with your head and your body, with your body language being open.

-• Tip: We would recommend avoiding crossing one's arms across his/her chest.
-Try to avoid fidgeting, such as with items on one's desk, as that can distract the audience.
+• Tip: We would recommend avoiding crossing one's arms across their chest.
+Try to avoid fidgeting as that can distract the audience.

 5. Including and managing interactivity

-6. Having a backup plan (if someone can’t speak, dropped connection, etc.).
-Ensure all speakers have an outline or script of what will be covered for each slide and can step in should a speaker lose his/her internet connection.
+6. Having a backup plan (if someone can’t speak, technical difficulties etc.).
+Ensure all speakers have an outline or script of what will be covered for each slide and can step in should the need arise.

 7. Reserve time to conclude by summarizing the key points you want your audience to remember.